 Toppings of choice (optional):

-- Avocado, cilantro, green onion, tomato, tortilla strips, jalapeno, hot sauce, nutritional yeast, cashew sour cream, fresh lime juice
+- Avocado, cilantro, green onion, tortilla strips, hot sauce, nutritional yeast, chipotle crema, cashew sour cream, fresh lime juice

 Instructions

-- In a large stockpot over medium-high heat, sauté onion and bell pepper for 7-8 minutes.
-(I use 3 Tbsp. veggie broth/water for no-oil sauté method.)
+- In a large stockpot over medium-high heat, sauté onion for 7-8 minutes.
+(I use 3 Tbsp. veggie broth/water for no-oil sauté method, adding more as needed.)

 - Meanwhile, mince garlic.

-- When onions are translucent, add garlic, cumin, chili powder, and smoked paprika.
+- When onion is translucent, add potato, garlic, cumin, chili powder, smoked paprika, and oregano.
 Stir and sauté for 1 minute.

-- Add broth, diced tomatoes with juice, corn, and black beans (rinsed and drained).
+- Add broth, black beans (rinsed and drained), tomatoes, green chiles, and corn.

 - Bring to a light boil.
-Then reduce heat, cover, and simmer for 10-15 minutes.
+Then reduce heat, cover, and simmer for 20 minutes or until potato is tender.

 Notes